01-edu/public/subjects/java/Neo4flix/audit/README.md

 ##### Rating Microservice
 ###### Is the Rating microservice correctly handling data operations related to movie ratings?
 ##### Recommendation Microservice
+###### Has Spring Data Neo4j ,or any other library, been employed to facilitate the interaction between Spring Boot and the Neo4j database?
+###### Is Neo4j OGM used to map Java objects to Neo4j nodes and relationships?
+###### Has one of the algorithms in Neo4j Graph Algorithms Library (content-based, collaborative filtering...) been employed to implement an efficient and accurate recommendation algorithm?
+###### Does the auditee understand enough the Cypher Query Language used to express complex recommendation logic?
 ###### Is the Recommendation microservice generating accurate movie recommendations based on user ratings and related movies?
 #### Functional
 ##### Search Functionality